-SECURITIES ANALYSIS AND PORTFOLIO MANAGEMENT
+SECURITIES ANALYSIS AND PORTFOLIO MANAGEMENT Paper code: FM-305

 The objective of this paper is to improve the skills of taking intelligent investment decisions and managing them in a rational and systematic manner.
 It also provides a sound intellectual framework for taking investment decisions and the ability to keep emotions from corroding that decision.